BudgetControl/Core/README.md

-# Budget tracker V2 App
+# Budget tracker V2 App - BackAnd application
 Opens Source MIT license project.
 Your Finances in One Place Set unlimited daily, weekly, monthly, or one-time budgets See every transaction, categorized automatically with tags or categories.

 ## Requirment